 - Avoid fluids that are dark, red, blue or green as these can be hard to see through if still present in the bowel during your exam.

-- Purchase the medium size bottle of Miralax (238gm) or the generic equivalent.
+- Purchase the medium size bottle of Miralax (238 grams) or the generic equivalent.

 - Divide the contents in half and put each half in a 20 oz. or more glass of water.
 The night before your exam, drink one of those glasses of Miralax a couple hours before bed.
 You can continue to drink clear liquids up until you go to bed.
 The next morning, 2 hours before you are scheduled for your small bowel exam, drink the second glass of Miralax.

-- You can then continue to drink water only; up until you arrive at your doctor’s office for the exam.
+- Continue to drink water only; up until you arrive at your doctor’s office for the exam.
 I encourage my patients to continue to drink water at this point as water filled small bowel is easier to see on the camera than a dry small bowel.
 Once at your doctor’s office you will swallow the capsule endoscopy.
 I encourage you to continue to drink some water even after you swallow the camera as it will help propel the camera along and again, gives a water filled small bowel that helps your physician see.
-Your physician will let you know when you can begin to eat solid food.